Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime (Apr 17, 2017) | FOX Sports

 Ottawa seemed to be cruising in the second period following Hoffman’s second goal of the night off a power play to make it 3-0.
 But then Boston finally got going on the offensive end.

-First, Acciari, who returned from injury, got Boston on the board on a tip-in off a miss by John- Michael Liles.
-That was followed 42 seconds later by Backes’ slap shot after he broke through the Senators defense to swipe the puck and open the ice.
+First, Acciari, who returned from injury, scored with a tip-in off a miss by John-Michael Liles.
+That was followed 42 seconds later by Backes’ slap shot after he broke through the defense to swipe the puck and open the ice.

-Then, the Bruins finally cashed in on Pastrnak’s goal with Dion Phaeneuf in the penalty box for slashing.
+Then, the Bruins finally cashed in on Pastrnak’s goal, with Dion Phaneuf in the penalty box for slashing.

-It nearly nullified what was a dominating start by the Senators, who kept the action on their side of the red line for most of the first period.
+It nearly nullified what was a dominant start by the Senators, who kept the action on their side of the red line for most of the first period.

 Acciari and center David Krejci both returned, but Boston struggled early to find much offensive traction.

-Hoffman and Brassard scored just 25 seconds apart in the first period and exploited a depleted Boston defense to give Ottawa an early 2-0 lead.
+Hoffman and Brassard scored just 25 seconds apart in the first period and exploited a depleted Boston defense to give Ottawa a 2-0 lead.

 The Bruins made up for their sloppy start and came out more aggressive on the offensive end in the second period, scoring three goals on just seven shots – including the two in 42 seconds – to get back into the game.